leoneparise/iLog/README.md

 ![How it works](https://media.giphy.com/media/26FmQDKouh2j3z29i/giphy.gif)

-BackLogger is a simple log manager that uses a superfast SqlLite database to store your logs.
+iLog is a simple log manager that uses a superfast SqlLite database to store your logs.

 - [x] Four types of log: `debug`, `info`, `warn`, `error`
 - [x] Log **file**, **function**, **line**